Lodging in Yellowstone National Park

 Though farthest from the park's geothermal wonders, this lodge arguably is the front door to excellent wildlife viewing in the Lamar Valley just to the east.
 Wolves, elk, bison, antelope, bighorn sheep, coyotes and even bears can be seen in the early summer and fall in the valley.

-The main lodge is for taking meals, while the surrounding cabins come in two flavors: Frontier cabins ($110) offer two double beds and a simple bathroom, and Roughrider ($65), which have two beds, a short walk to communal bathroom facilities, and a woodstove to keep warm when the nights turn cold.
+The main lodge is for taking meals, while the surrounding cabins come in two flavors: Frontier cabins ($124) offer two double beds and a simple bathroom, and Roughrider ($74), which have one or two beds, a short walk to communal bathroom facilities, and a woodstove to keep warm when the nights turn cold.

 Don't be discouraged if you initially strike out.
 There are always last-minute cancellations, and sometimes group tours that reserved large blocks of rooms back in December failed to book them all and release rooms en masse, so it doesn't hurt to check back on a regular basis for cancellations.
 Unfortunately, the concessionaire does not offer a wait-list.